ASFPM Certified Floodplain Manager Program Information

 A person awarded ASFPM accredited certification under a state program might not be recognized as an ASFPM accredited CFM in other states.
 States with an ASFPM accredited CFM Program will determine the conditions for certification in that state.

-The initial ASFPM Certified Floodplain Manager certification will be awarded upon the successful completion of three steps: (1) submitting completed application and fee: (2) submitting an employment Verification form: and (3) receiving a grade of 70% or higher on the certification exam.
+The initial ASFPM Certified Floodplain Manager certification will be awarded upon the successful completion of three steps: (1) submitting completed application and fee: (2) submitting a completed employment Verification form: and (3) receiving a grade of 70% or higher on the certification exam.

 Eligibility For ASFPM CFM